 It may sound simple enough but tweaking your CV to highlight your achievements will significantly boost your chances of landing an interview and getting one step closer to the job of your dreams.

-Have you got a question about returning to work?
+Have you got a question about returning to work and career gaps?

 Email your queries to firstname.lastname@example.org and we’ll get back to you, as well as post your query and our response here.